Published online Oct 7, 2020. doi: 10.3748/wjg.v26.i37.5682

 Published online: October 7, 2020

-This retrospective cross-sectional study analyzed records between August 2014 and August 2017 and were extracted from the Medical and Health Care Center at The First Affiliated Hospital of Wenzhou Medical University.
-Based on the relevant inclusion and exclusion criteria, 6018 health-check individuals were eventually enrolled.
-The relevant data were recorded.
+This retrospective cross-sectional study included 6018 health-check individuals.
+The relevant data for physical examination, laboratory testing, 13C-urea breath testing, gastroscopy, colonoscopy and histopathological examination of gastric and colorectal biopsies were recorded.
 Univariate and multivariate logistic regression analyses were performed to determine the association between H. pylori-related AG and colorectal adenomas.